Panzer History, Family Crest & Coats of Arms

 - Charles Panzer, who settled in New York in 1838

-- Eduard Panzer, who came to New York, NY in 1853
+- Eduard Panzer, who settled in New York, NY in 1853

 - John Panzer, who landed in Mississippi in 1854